 We found a similar pattern when we examined our results individually by construct; however, these analyses were based on a smaller number of effect sizes and should be interpreted with caution.
 Narcissism was associated with self-enhancement on all of the agentic characteristics (i.e., task performance, attractiveness, leadership, intelligence, extraversion, and openness).
 On the other hand, narcissism was largely unrelated to self-enhancement in individual traits categorized as communal, which included agreeableness and conscientiousness.
-In other words, based on our results, one would generally expect narcissists’ self-reported agreeableness and conscientiousness ratings to be relatively accurate (i.e., similar to observer ratings).
+In other words, based on our results, one would generally expect narcissists’ self-reported agreeableness and conscientiousness ratings to be relatively similar to observer ratings.
 From a practical perspective, this means that if researchers want an unbiased estimate of a narcissist’s agentic qualities, then they should seek out objective ratings or observer reports.
 Researchers may, however, be able to rely on narcissists’ self-reported communal ratings, at least for agreeableness and conscientiousness.

 It is worth exploring in slightly more detail the only communal trait for which narcissists did in fact self-enhance—likability.
 At first, it appears as though likeability would fit better with our definition of communion, because likability is associated with being friendly and cooperative (Cillessen & Rose, 2005; van der Linden, Scholte, Cillessen, Nijenhuis, & Segers, 2010).
 However, likeability has also been used as a measure of popularity (e.g., sociometric status ratings in which one is asked to rate each individual in a group on likeability; e.g., Dion & Berscheid, 1974); in contrast to likeability, popularity “refers to the extent to which one has prestige and influence in a group, and is often associated with social dominance” (van der Linden et al., 2010, p.
 669).
 It is possible that narcissists are endorsing likeability because they associate likeability with popularity, and consequently, social influence and prestige (agentic characteristics), a possibility that necessitates further research.

+Observer-report vs. objective measures

 Theoretical Implications

 The mapping of narcissists’ pattern of self-enhancement has many theoretical implications.
 First, the current study emphasizes the contextualized nature of narcissism’s relationship with self-enhancement.
 Although narcissists do indeed self-enhance, these positive illusions appear to be targeted toward agentic attributes—potentially attributes that are central to their self-concepts.
 Thus, the current work helps to precisely identify an important boundary condition on what was once thought to be a global tendency toward self-enhancement.
-A potential direction for future research would be to explore why narcissists’ self-ratings are more accurate for communal traits.
+A potential direction for future research would be to explore why narcissists’ self-ratings are more similar to observer-ratings for communal traits.
 For example, do communal characteristics have a subtle negative connotation to narcissists—are communal characteristics associated with weakness and unwanted vulnerability?
 This explanation is intuitively appealing based on some theoretical accounts of narcissism [such as Morf and Rhodewalt’s (2001) dynamic self-regulatory processing model of narcissism, which suggests that narcissists’ are wary of relationships because observers have the power to point out that narcissists’ self-perceptions are inflated]; however, it should be noted that the average communal effect size we found was near zero (i.e., B = .01).
 If narcissists really considered communal traits to reflect negative qualities, then we would have expected to see statistically significant negative effect sizes.
 Based on our results, narcissists may perceive communal qualities as simply being unimportant.
 This is consistent with Campbell and Foster’s (2007) observation that one of the defining features of narcissism is a “lack of interest in warm and caring interpersonal relationships” (p.
 118, emphasis added).